Canadian Biosafety Guideline - Containment Level 1: Physical Design and Operational Practices

 Preface

-The following figure depicts the document hierarchy used by the PHAC to oversee biosafety and biosecurity operations.
+The following figure depicts the document hierarchy used by the PHAC and the CFIA to oversee biosafety and biosecurity operations.
 Each tier of the pyramid corresponds to a document type, with documents increasing in order of precedence moving upwards.
-Acts and regulations are the documents that convey the PHAC's legal authorities, and, therefore, are found at the top of the pyramid.
-Guidance material and technical pieces are found at the bottom of the pyramid, as they are intended to summarize recommendations and scientific information only.
+Acts and Regulations are found at the top of the pyramid, as they are the documents that convey the PHAC's and the CFIA's legal authorities.
+Risk communication tools and technical documents are found at the bottom of the pyramid, as they are only intended to summarize recommendations and scientific information.

 Figure 1

-Figure 1: The Public Health Agency of Canada's Biosafety and Biosecurity Document Hierarchy - Text Equivalent
+Figure 1: Government of Canada's Biosafety and Biosecurity Document Hierarchy - Text Equivalent

 Figure in the form of a pyramid depicting the document hierarchy used by the PHAC to oversee biosafety and biosecurity operations.
 Each of the five tiers of the pyramid corresponds to a document type, with documents increasing in order of precedence moving upwards.

 At the top sits the Enabling Legislation, that is, the HPTA, HPTR, HAA, and HAR, that convey the PHAC's legal authorities.
-Below the acts and regulations sit Instrument in Support of Legislation, which are the Pathogen Risk Assessments.
-The next tier down are the Biosafety Requirements, which include the Canadian Biosafety Standard, Biosafety Directives, and Biosafety Advisories.
-The second lowest tier are the Policy Documents, the Compliance and Enforcement Policy.
-Guidance material and technical pieces found at the bottom of the pyramid, under the Risk Communication Tools and Technical Documents heading are intended to summarize recommendations and scientific information only.
+Below the acts and regulations sit Instruments in Support of Legislation, which are the Pathogen Risk Assessments.
+The next tier down is the Biosafety Requirements, which include the Canadian Biosafety Standard, Biosafety Directives, and Biosafety Advisories.
+In the second lowest tier are the Policy Documents, which include the Compliance and Enforcement Policy.
+Guidance material and technical pieces found at the bottom of the pyramid, under the Risk Communication Tools and Technical Documents heading, are intended to summarize recommendations and scientific information only.
 These include the Canadian Biosafety Handbook, Canadian Biosafety Guidelines, and Pathogen Safety Data Sheets.

-Containment Level 1: Physical Design and Operational Practices was developed by the PHAC and the CFIA as part of a series of electronic publications that expand upon the biosafety and biosecurity concepts discussed in the current edition of the Canadian Biosafety Handbook (CBH), the companion document to the Canadian Biosafety Standard (CBS).
-This guideline provides risk-based biosafety recommendations for facilities handling Risk Group 1 (RG1) biological material.
+The Containment Level 1: Physical Design and Operational Practices guideline was developed by the PHAC and the CFIA as part of a series of electronic publications that describe biosafety and biosecurity concepts in Canada.
+This guideline provides risk-based recommendations for facilities handling RG1 biological material, which is either not capable of, or is unlikely to, cause human or animal disease.
+The Canadian Biosafety Standard (CBS) describes the risk-based requirements for facilities handling regulated materials at Containment Levels 2, 3, or 4.

-While the CBS does not specify requirements applicable to the handling and storing of RG1 biological material, it is recommended that RG1 material be handled safely using safe work practices, and be conducted in a laboratory or animal area that incorporates basic laboratory design.
-The CBH and this guideline aim to provide stakeholders with support and guidance on how to mitigate risks when working with RG1 biological material.
-At most, RG1 biological material can pose a low risk to the health of individual humans or animals, and a low risk to public health or animal populations; still, reasonable precautions should be taken when handling these materials.
+While the CBS does not specify requirements applicable to the handling and storing of RG1 biological material, it is recommended that RG1 material be handled using safe work practices, and activities be conducted in a laboratory, production or animal work area that incorporates basic containment zone design.
+This guideline aims to provide stakeholders with support and guidance on how to mitigate risks when working with RG1 biological material that are not subject to the HPTA or HAA.
+RG1 biological material may pose a low risk to the health of individual humans or animals, and a low risk to public health or animal populations.
+However, RG1 biological material is not devoid of risk and has the potential to cause infection in some circumstances (e.g., individuals with compromised immune function).
+As such, it is still important to take reasonable precautions when handling these materials.
 This guideline describes the general recommendations and considerations for basic laboratory design and the safe handling of RG1 biological material.

 CBS